Rushifx/Portfolio/content/pages/projects/project-one.md

 date: '2019-06-20'
 client: ''
 description: >-
-  The game was designed with Godot Engine, My role in this project is Lead Programmer and Level Designer.
+  The game was designed with Construct 2, My role in this project is Lead Programmer and Level Designer.
 featuredImage:
   type: ImageBlock